Admissions

 viii.
 Management activities

-c) The minimum duration of volunteering is 12 months, with a minimum regularity of 1h/week
+c) The minimum duration of voluntary work is 12 months, with a minimum regularity of 1h/week

 d) The minimum duration of professional experience is 6 months

-e) Actions carried out within the curricular structure of the Bachelor's Degree, Integrated Master's Degree or Master's Degree will not be considered as volunteering or professional experience
+e) Any actions carried out within the scope of the curricular structure of a bachelor's, integrated master's or master's degree will not be considered as volunteering or professional experience

 • Volunteer Draft

-• Due to the current Covid-19 pandemic context, all voluntary activities related to the prevention, diagnosis, treatment and support of situations generated by the pandemic context will be exceptionally accepted for MIM application purposes, even if it has not been possible to have direct contact with individuals from the targeted populations.
+• Exceptionally, all volunteer activities related to the prevention, diagnosis, treatment and support of situations generated by the COVID-19 pandemic context will be accepted for the purposes of applying to the MIM, even if direct contact with individuals from the target populations was not possible, provided that they were carried out during the pandemic period.

-The applicants who fulfil this requirement must submit a declaration according to the specific draft.
+Candidates who fulfil this requirement must submit a declaration in accordance with the specific draft.

 • Professional experience draft